Animal Societies – Ants, Apes Fish and even Bacteria Organize their own Communities to obtain Favors and Benefits.

 Four animal societies led by females.

 Animals usually don’t live on their own.
 They live together for a few reasons.
-One of the major reason is to keep each other safe.
+One of the major reasons is to keep each other safe.
 This is an Animal Society.
 A society is a group of organisms that live and work together in harmony… more or less.
 Here are a few different animal societies.

 Dig Deeper into The Explanation